pandastream/panda_example_django/README.md

 The application will initially show a simple form where you can specify a video file to upload from your computer.
 Once uploaded, it will ask you to wait a bit until all is encoded.
 You'll have to reload the page yourself until this is done.

-Finally, the video will appear embedded on the page, using a Flash player.
+Finally, the video will appear embedded on the page.
 If you wish to try again with another video, a link is provided to restart the process.

 Notes